bchiang7/nativescript-vue-playground/README.md

 Assuming you're developing on a mac and have XCode installed, you should already have a the `Simulator` mac app for iOS.
 To check, just try searching for "Simulator" in spotlight.

-Make sure you have an Android Emulator set up by following the [docs](https://docs.nativescript.org/tooling/android-virtual-devices)
+Make sure you have an Android Emulator setup by following the [docs](https://docs.nativescript.org/tooling/android-virtual-devices).

+Run `tns device` in your terminal to see your running emulators.

 ## Getting Started